Colorado activates crisis standards for emergency medical services - NewsBreak

 - Determine what kind of treatment to provide, such as whether and where a patient should be transported for further care, if deemed necessary.”

 For example, emergency dispatchers could use screening algorithms to determine which patients need more immediate care, according to a document detailing the standards.
 Private transportation could be urged over ambulance travel in certain situations.
-Some 911 calls could be deferred.Omicron’s less severe symptoms filling acute care beds
+Some 911 calls could be deferred.Counties with the lowest hospital bed capacity in Colorado

 This is the second healthcare realm in the state that’s now operating under crisis standards.
 Back in November, the state activated the crisis standards of care for staffing shortages in hospitals .